Diabetes: Gestational diabetes

 Gestational diabetes resembles type 2 diabetes in several respects, involving a combination of relatively inadequate insulin secretion and responsiveness.
 It occurs in about 2–10% of all pregnancies and may improve or disappear after delivery.
 It is recommended that all pregnant women get tested starting around 24–28 weeks gestation.
 It is most often diagnosed in the second or third trimester because of the increase in insulin-antagonist hormone levels that occurs at this time.
 However, after pregnancy approximately 5–10% of women with gestational diabetes are found to have another form of diabetes, most commonly type 2.
 Gestational diabetes is fully treatable, but requires careful medical supervision throughout the pregnancy.
 Management may include dietary changes, blood glucose monitoring, and in some cases, insulin may be required.

 Though it may be transient, untreated gestational diabetes can damage the health of the fetus or mother.
 Risks to the baby include macrosomia (high birth weight), congenital heart and central nervous system abnormalities, and skeletal muscle malformations.
 Increased levels of insulin in a fetus's blood may inhibit fetal surfactant production and cause infant respiratory distress syndrome.
 A high blood bilirubin level may result from red blood cell destruction.
 In severe cases, perinatal death may occur, most commonly as a result of poor placental perfusion due to vascular impairment.
 Labor induction may be indicated with decreased placental function.
 A caesarean section may be performed if there is marked fetal distress or an increased risk of injury associated with macrosomia, such as shoulder dystocia.

+As the risk of developing type 2 diabetes is about 10 times higher in women with a history of gestational diabetes, postpartum screening may involve dietary, lifestyle, and drug interventions to prevent or delay its progression.